Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-CPEtools/README.md

     -   No more edits are needed.

     -   The LICENSE file now needs to be copied via separate commands as we are no longer using `MakeCp`.

+    -   For the 24.11 container, we needed to add a workaround as CMake for some reason failed to add the proper include dir for HIP files even though this seems specified in the CMakeLists.txt file.